 The Green Heart Project officially launched with a community workshop in late October 2017, timed to the start of baseline data collection.
 Temperatures, particulate matter levels, volatile organic compounds in the air will all be tracked by a network of more than 50 passive air monitors as well as more elaborate monitoring arrays mounted on towers and even an electric car.

-Then, during the fall of 2018 The Nature Conservancy and other Green Heart partners will plant as many as 8,000 trees, shrubs and other plants — many of them mature specimens — in South Louisville.
+Then, during the fall of 2018 The Nature Conservancy and other Green Heart partners began planting as many as 8,000 trees, shrubs and other plants — many of them mature specimens — in South Louisville.

 “This is where we transform urine into data,” says Yeager with a smile, during a tour of his lab.
 “We’re essentially relying on people to volunteer as human environmental monitors.”